Services Icon

 5. Excessive engagement with digital media and technology

-Digital addiction involves an uncontrollable urge to use devices and digital platforms excessively.
+Social media addiction is one form of digital addiction that involves an uncontrollable urge to use platforms excessively.
 This may include social media, video games, online browsing, or frequent phone usage, often at the expense of mental focus and daily responsibilities.

 Engaging with digital content activates dopamine pathways, especially when the activity offers instant gratification or social rewards.
 The continuous stimulation from novelty and feedback loops keeps the reward system highly active.